Boloso Sore: Demographics

-The 1994 national census reported a total population for this woreda of 247,239 of whom 121,152 were men and 126,087 were women; 17,517 or 7.09% of its population were urban dwellers.
-(This total consists of an estimate for the inhabitants of part of one rural kebele in this woreda, who was not counted; the uncounted inhabitants were estimated to have 2,378 inhabitants, of whom 1,190 were men and 1,188 women.)
+The 1994 national census reported a total population for this district of 247,239 of whom 121,152 were men and 126,087 were women; 17,517 or 7.09% of its population were urban dwellers.
+(This total consists of an estimate for the inhabitants of part of one rural kebele in this district, who was not counted; the uncounted inhabitants were estimated to have 2,378 inhabitants, of whom 1,190 were men and 1,188 women.)
 The largest ethnic group reported in Boloso Sore was the Welayta (98.42%), and Welayta was the dominant first language, spoken by 98.6% of the inhabitants.
 The majority of the inhabitants practiced Ethiopian Orthodox Christianity, with 60.23% of the population reporting they professed that belief, while 33.2% were Protestants, and 4.91% were Roman Catholic.